moocow-the-bovine/dstar-gantry/README.txt

         "update-meta" are likely to fail unless you specify additional container variables and/or volume mounts.

-        If the requested gantry action is s source-independent operation such as "install", "publish", or "run", you can ignore this warning.
+        If the requested gantry action is a source-independent operation such as "install", "publish", or "run", you can ignore this warning.

     Conflict.
 The container name "/dstar-gantry-MYCORPUS" is already in use